-PHARM102: PHARMACOLOGY II
+IV-PHARM102: IV-PHARMACOLOGY II

 This course will prepare the student nurse to administer prescribed medication therapies safely within the scope of practice for a practical nurse.
 The six rights of medication administration will be taught.
 Identifying the major classes of drugs and the nursing implications will be discussed.
 Adverse and side effects of various drugs will be examined.
 The drugs affecting the central nervous system, respiratory, cardiovascular, renal, and gastrointestinal systems will be examined with emphasis on the mechanism of action, use, adverse effects, and dosages.
 Hormones and steroids will also be explored.
 Medication administration to various age groups will be discussed as well.
 Patient teaching related to medications will also be reinforced.
+Theory in intravenous therapy administration is provided in accordance with the rules and regulations of the Ohio Board of Nursing.
+Students will review fluid and electrolyte balance.
+The principles of infection and infection control measures will be discussed.
+Students will be instructed as to various IV infusion systems.
+Peripheral intravenous therapy will be discussed and demonstrated.
+Complications of IV therapy such as phlebitis, catheter dislodgement, occlusions, thrombosis, and others will be discussed.
+Systemic complications will also be presented.
+Calculation of IV infusion rates pertaining to electronic and gravity infusion will be performed.
+Documentation of IV insertion and any complications will be discussed and practiced.